-It doesn’t try to cram information such as the brand’s innovative steaming technology, a list of dishes you can steam, the reason why steaming is a healthy option to prepare food or the brand’s relevant product lines.
+It doesn’t try to cram as much information as possible into the signage such as the brand’s innovative steaming technology, a list of dishes you can steam, the reason why steaming is a healthy option to prepare food, the brand’s relevant product lines, etc.

 In today’s eCommerce world, retailers are cutting costs on their store signage.
 They might reuse signage from 5 years ago to save on costs.
 However, that $1 in savings might actually be costing $2 in lost sales.
 Old signage makes the store look outdated and cheap which causes a downward cycle of declining sales.

-The image below is a sign from a Kmart store in the US which closed down.
+The image below is a sign from a Kmart store in the US that closed down.

 Font selection is critical to the effectiveness of signage.
 The proper choice of font should convey the desired brand image while at the same time be readable by customers.

 Graphic designers and marketers can sometimes be too creative with their font choice thinking the fancier the font type, the more awareness they will get which will result in more people walking into their store.
 In fact, it is the opposite.
 Illegible signage actually hurts the brand and annoys customers if they can’t understand your signage.